Our Team

 Dyck-Richard

-Richard Dyck has spent his career in the semiconductor industry, mostly in Japan.
-He is the owner and President of TGK-Japan, a company which specializes in semiconductor testing.
-From 1982 to 1999, Mr. Dyck was Vice President of Teradyne, a Boston based manufacturer of semiconductor capital equipment, where he was responsible for Asia operations.
-He left Teradyne when he led a management buy-out of the company’s Asia-based high speed connection system business.
-Dyck is a director and investor in Japan Industrial Partners; a Japan-based private equity firm which specializes in carve-outs of businesses from major Japanese corporations.
-He serves on the board of Hitachi Chemical and the Semiconductor Portal, a company jointly owned by Dyck and Japan’s main semiconductor equipment, materials and device manufacturers.
-He has served on the boards of the Japan External Trade Organization (JETRO), the Tokyo Philharmonic, Nishimachi International School, the Sasakawa Peace Foundation, the Japan-US Friendship Commission and various industrial trade organizations and government advisory committees.
-In 1999 he was cited by the Japanese Prime Minister for his contribution to Japan’s international trade.
-He supports several projects in Cambodia, including schools, orphanages and regional hospitals.
-Mr. Dyck received his Ph.D. and M.A, from Harvard University.
+Dr. Dyck has spent his career in the semiconductor industry, mostly in Japan.
+He is the owner and President of TGK-Japan, a company that specializes in semiconductor testing.
+From 1982 to 1999, Dr. Dyck was Vice President of Teradyne, a Boston-based manufacturer of semiconductor capital equipment, where he was responsible for Asia operations.
+He left Teradyne when he led a management buy-out of the company’s Asia-based high-speed connection system business.
+Dr. Dyck is a director and investor in Japan Industrial Partners, a Japan-based private equity firm that specializes in the carve-out of businesses from major Japanese corporations.
+He serves on the board of Hitachi Chemical and the Semiconductor Portal, a company jointly owned by Dr. Dyck and Japan’s main semiconductor equipment, materials, and device manufacturers.
+He has served on the boards of the Japan External Trade Organization (JETRO), the Tokyo Philharmonic, Nishimachi International School, the Sasakawa Peace Foundation, the Japan-US Friendship Commission, and various industrial trade organizations and government advisory committees.
+In 1999, he was cited by the Japanese Prime Minister for his contribution to Japan’s international trade.
+He supports several projects in Cambodia, including schools, orphanages, and regional hospitals.
+Dr. Dyck received his Ph.D. and M.A. from Harvard University.

 Stan-Kasten